canidlogic/aksmacro/README.md

     getenv  -> getenvt
     system  -> systemt

 The translation macros have the same interface as the underlying ANSI C functions, with one exception:  since these are macros, their arguments must not have any side effects, such as occurs with `++` increment operator.
-Note that `tmpnamt` nor `getenvt` are not thread-safe (just like their underlying ANSI functions).
+Note that `tmpnamt` and `getenvt` are not thread-safe (just like their underlying ANSI functions).

 In order to use these translation macros, you must define `AKS_TRANSLATE` before including the header: